top of page

 formerly Indigenous PFLAG

-okimaw kihêw mêkwanak (OKM) offers a supportive space for parents, family, and friends of 2SLGBTQ+ youth who want to practice traditional kinship systems from nêhiyaw and Indigenous worldviews.
+okimaw kihêw mêkwanak (OKM) offers a supportive space for parents, family, and friends of 2S/LGBTQIA+ youth who want to practice traditional kinship systems from nêhiyaw and Indigenous worldviews.

 OKM was co-founded in 2015 with Roxanne Tootoosis, Lana Whiskeyjack and James Knibb-Lamouche.
 OKM was formerly known as Indigenous PFLAG or Indigenous Parents and Friends of Lesbians and Gays.